AmitKumarDas/Decisions/blogs/castlang.md

 ## CASTLang

 This is the next version of CASTemplate.
-This should provide all the benefits that CASTemplate provides as well make scripting easier.
+This should provide all the benefits that CASTemplate provides as well help building workflows easier.
+This version concentrates on RunTask.
+A RunTask can get executed via CASTemplate runner or via a new kubernetes controller.

 ### CASTemplate - Good Parts - 1
 - variable declaration & definition via go template functions before the task yaml